Bet Slip

 1. Kenilworth Road - Luton Town (10,356)

-The smallest stadium in Premier League history belongs to newly promoted Luton Town.
+The smallest stadium in Premier League history belongs to Luton Town.
 Due to the lack of broadcasting services and other boxes, the club had to spend close to £10m on stadium upgrades in order to meet the Premier League requirements.
 This meant that their first game of the season against Burnley had to be postponed.

 STAY UP TO DATE WITH THE LATEST FOOTBALL PREDICTIONS & TIPS AT FOOTY ACCUMULATORS